xunker/linux_ltfs_ansible/README.md

 ## Running the script

 1. Stand up a basic Linux box using the appropriate distro
-    * Enable SSH is enabled and ensure you can log in as your preferred user
+    * Ensure that SSH is enabled and that you can log in as your preferred user
     * Ensure preferred user has `sudo` privileges

 2. Install Ansible on your _local_ machine (i.e. *not* the linux box you just